-- Engaging in a systematic process to help parents and professionals understand the purpose or function of a specific behavior
+- Teaching parents and professionals understand the purpose or function of a specific behavior

-- Structuring the individual’s day to provide opportunities to practice skills
+- Structuring the child’s day to provide repeated opportunities to practice skills

 While a precise number of hours per week of therapy should be based on the individual child’s needs, research indicates that consistency and repeated practice leads to larger gains.